Investing is hard.

 Tax-loss harvesting, or TLH, is an investment strategy in which losing investments are sold in order to generate capital losses that will reduce capital gains from winning investments.
 The strategy reduces the net gain in your account, and therefore it also lowers the capital gains tax that you will pay.

-Betterment offers TLH on all of its taxable accounts.
+Betterment offers TLH on all its taxable accounts.
 It is not available with retirement accounts since the investment gains in those accounts are tax-deferred anyway.

 Betterment has a Tax Loss Harvesting White Paper that goes into substantial detail about this complicated topic.
 They maintain that you can improve the annual return on investment in your taxable accounts by an average of 0.77% per year.
 That can result in a substantial improvement in your investment results over the very long term.